Symmetry reduction for tunneling defects due to strong couplings to phonons: Introduction

 \section{Introduction}

+The generic existence of tunneling two-level systems (TLSs) in disordered and amorphous systems has been postulated more than four decades ago \cite{AHV72,Phi72} to explain the low temperature universality in amorphous solids \cite{ZP71,FA86,HR86,Phi87, Yu88, PLT02, Ramos2014}.
+Recently, TLSs have attracted strong renewed interest since they are a dominant dephasing source in various nano devices, and in particular in superconducting quantum devices.
+TLSs are found in surface oxides of thin-film circuits electrodes \cite{Gao08}, at disordered interfaces \cite{Quint14} and in the tunnel barrier of Josephson junctions \cite{SRW04}.
+They possess electric as well as elastic moments with which they couple to their environment and create noise for nearby electronic devices.
+The physical origin of the tunneling defects in these applications is still as little understood as in the disordered and amorphous bulk systems.
+Surprisingly, superconducting qubits suffer dominantly from single, dominant TLSs \cite{Bar14, Mue15, LBM+16}.

-Quantum tunnelling of substitutional defect ions in alkali halide crystals leads to particular low temperature properties \cite{Nara}.
-Due to their misfit in size or shape such defect ions are confined to a potential energy landscape with a few degenerate off-center potential wells typically resulting in a finite electric and elastic moment for the defect.
+Individual tunneling defects have been observed in the form of substitutional defect ions in alkali halide crystals where they lead to particular low temperature properties \cite{Nara}.
+Individual tunneling defects are only observed at lowest defect concentrations, i.e. a few to tens of ppm.
 At defect concentrations above 100 ppm one typically faces a complicated many body problem \cite{Aloisbuch, Lud04} of interacting defects.
-Over a wide range of very large concentrations in the percent regime the system then shows glassy behaviour\cite{HKL90}, i.e. the low temperature universal properties of glasses, as revealed in the nearly linear specific heat and the particular characteristics related to phonon attenuation\cite{YKMP86}.
-However, at concentrations lower than 100 ppm the situation can be described by isolated tunneling systems.
-Using a simplified two-states model allows to describe the thermal and dielectric properties \cite{Aloisbuch,Nal97}.
-In contrast, the acoustic response shows a more complex behaviour reflecting the defect geometry and the according tensor character of the elastic moment \cite{Nal01}.
+Over a wide range of very large concentrations in the percent regime these systems then show glassy behaviour\cite{HKL90}, i.e. the low temperature universal properties of glasses, as revealed in the nearly linear specific heat and the particular characteristics related to phonon attenuation\cite{YKMP86}.

-Relaxation of the defect as well as the dielectric and acoustic losses are caused by the coupling to phonons and are generally described within a spin boson type model assuming weak defect phonon coupling \cite{Nal01}.
-The defect-phonon coupling strength is given by the acoustic (or elastic) moment $\gamma$ of the defect and it is typically estimated from experimental results on either the acoustic response $\chi_{\rm acu}\propto n \gamma^2/v^2$, with the speed of sound $v$ and the defect concentration $n$, or on the relaxation rate $\Gamma\propto \Delta^3 \gamma^2/v^5$ with the tunnel coupling $\Delta$ of the defect.
-Thus, $\gamma$ cannot be determined independently from $\Delta$, $n$ and $v$.
-Most experimental data is acquired in samples with defect concentrations $n\gtrsim 100$ ppm, where many body effects complicate the situation.
-Accordingly, due to experimental uncertainties it remains unclear whether the weak coupling assumption holds.
-From a first-principle argumentation one actually expects rather strong defect-phonon couplings \cite{Moshe09,Gai11}.